AlvaroHernandezRomero/AlvDelay/README.md

 It is a Vst Delay made with Juce, which was developed as part of my final degree proyect.

 The Delay is very simple to use.
-It have two slider to controling feedback gain and delay time, moreover it have a Combobox to changing between two modes: Stereo delay and Ping-Pong delay.
+It have two slider to controlate feedback gain and delay time, moreover it have a Combobox to change between two modes: Stereo delay and Ping-Pong delay.

 # Instructios for Building